 Benefits

 The guidelines will help you to design and implement consistent, user friendly, and easy to navigate Moodle courses.
-They include information on choosing between various course formats, selecting blocks, course layout and style options, file management methods and instructions on importing templates into new courses.
+They include information on course format, selecting blocks, course layout and style options, and on importing templates into new courses.

 Template guidelines